-You’ve Shared His “Liberal Redneck” Videos.
-Now Meet Trae Crowder, The Guy Who Is Transforming Southern Comedy.
+You’ve Shared Trae Crowder’s “Liberal Redneck” Videos.
+Now Meet The Guy Who Is Transforming Southern Comedy.

 He’s a shirtless loudmouth with an accent as thick as a piece of Benton’s bacon, railing about transgendered bathrooms in a video selfie shot out the tree-lined back door of his Knoxville, Tennessee home.
 In an age when Donald Trump has political currency, we don’t even need to click the volume button to know what this guy is saying, right?
 And then, with the fury of an F-5 tornado touching down in a trailer park, Trae Crowder proceeds to blow your mind.

 Over the past month, up and down the Mason-Dixon line, millions of Facebook users have cranked the volume on stand up comic Trae Crowder’s viral videos and gotten an earful of this: “All I’m hearin’ is, ‘We gotta protect our kids!’
 Meanwhile, these are the same mother [expletive] who put Mountain Dew in a sippy cup and beat their six-year-old with a wire hanger for standing in front of the TV during Dr. Oz.
 Y’all are so full of [expletive]!”